What are the different modes of transport in barcelona?

 Alternative routes to get around Catalonia involve using county and national roads, although these are generally slower.
 County roads can be identified by the letter C, national roads by an N and local roads by an E.

-Tip: For Brits, remembers that in Spain you must drive on the right-hand side of the road.
+Tip: For Brits, remember that in Spain you must drive on the right-hand side of the road.

 Scooters and motorbikes (more commonly known as ‘motos’) are another popular method of transport in Barcelona.